 Airport Runs

 There are only 2 truly international airports in Scotland being Edinburgh and Glasgow.
-We are closer to Edinburgh than Glasgow but we collect passengers from each airport and will deliver you directly to the accommodation you have selected.
-It's definitely faster to get through Edinburgh customs, collect luggage and make your way to the fast pick up point.
+We pick up passengers from both Edinburgh and Glasgow airports and take you directly to your chosen accommodation.
+Edinburgh customs, luggage collection, and fast pick-up are quicker.
 We watch the aircraft you are on with an app.
 We know when you have landed and it's normally circa 45 minutes to the collection point but don't rush.
-We will furnish you with the drivers mobile number and when you phone once in the fast track pick up point, the driver will be with you in less than 3 minutes.
-We use this strategy because the first 5 minutes are free and then it's £1.00 per minute and we do not want to charge you for parking above the £5 entrance and exit charge payable to the carpark included in you price.
+We will furnish you with the driver’s mobile number and when you phone once in the fast track pick up point, the driver will be with you in less than 3 minutes.
+We use this strategy because the first 5 minutes are free and then it's £1.00 per minute and we do not want to charge you for parking above the £5 entrance and exit charge payable to the carpark included in your price.
 Glasgow airport is similar but further away.
-If you land during the day, the scenic route is actually costs less than the motorway route, which is bland bar crossing the Forth road bridge and seeing the Forth Rail Bridge, which is a national treasure and of historical interest.
+If you arrive during the day, into Edinburgh.
+As we cross the Forth Crossing, the scenic route begins offering views of the historic Forth Rail Bridge.

 Golf Tours

 A lot of people come to Fife, Scotland to play on the old course St Andrews, which is the home of golf.
-You will definitely need to book well in advance.
+Book early.
 As the course is public.
-There are many other golf courses in Fife, which are probably more challenging and if you are travelling to Scotland for golf, we can advise you in regard to the difficulty factor of each course.
+Fife has many golf courses that might be more challenging.
+If you're visiting Scotland for golf, we can help you assess the difficulty of each course.
 There are many.
 Although you may want to look at Leven Golf Club.
 Pretty much all the courses insist on you having a handicap of 18 or less for men and higher for ladies.
 There are some golf courses in Fife that will accept higher.
 This is not a reflection of you as a person.
-The course officials are just trying to avoid excessively time consuming rounds and tees with queues forming.
+The course officials are just trying to avoid excessively time-consuming rounds and tees with queues forming.
 However, to be fair, the weather conditions can be so challenging, scratch golfers can't get anywhere near par or allotted time.
 We can guide you to some beautiful courses off the beaten track.
 We always hope for good weather for our customers.
 Scotland can be a country of four seasons in one day.
-If you feel like to eat after your round of golf, just tell us what you like and we will know a good restaurant to recommend.
+If you feel like to eat after your round of golf, just tell us what you like, and we will know a good restaurant to recommend.
 The quality of food is excellent in many establishments.

 Whisky Tours